MackJackenna/RT2_assignment1/README.md

 There have been issues with the launch file - still run **roslaunch assignment_2_2022 all_nodes.launch** however, open a new terminal with **gnome-terminal** and open with four tabs.
 In each tab run consecutively, **rosrun assignment_2_2022 run_node_A1.py** **rosrun assignment_2_2022 run_node_A2.py** **rosrun assignment_2_2022 run_node_B.py** **rosrun assignment_2_2022 run_node_C.py**

+# Documentation:

+This repository utilises Doxygen to document the four nodes outlined above.

+The repository page can be accessed via the following link: https://mackjackenna.github.io/RT2_assignment1/

+Failing that, you can clone this repository using **git clone https://github.com/MackJackenna/RT2_assignment1.git**, open a firefox terminal and paste the following file location **file:///root/my_ros/src/assignment_2_2022/docs/html/index.html**.

 # Pseudocode for Node_A1 and Node_A2:
 Node_A1: